mphowardlab/mphowardlab.github.io/people/index.md

 {% include section.html dark=true %}

-We aim to have strong relationships among our team members.
-To achieve this, we take occasional breaks to socialize and unwind, to build a supportive work environment that enhances our research collaboration and goals.
+We aim to have strong relationships among our team and to foster a supportive work environment that enhances our collaboration.
+To achieve this, we take occasional breaks to socialize and unwind!

 {% include section.html %}